Florida crowned snake

-The Florida crowned snake (Tantilla relicta) is a species of colubrid snake found in Florida and Georgia.
-It is a small, slender, non-venomous snake that is rarely seen.
-The species is commonly found in north and central Florida, and is most often associated with sandy habitats.
+The Florida crowned snake (Tantilla relicta) is a species of snake in the subfamily Colubrinae of the family Colubridae.
+The species is native to peninsular Florida and extreme southern Georgia.
+It is a small, slender, snake that is rarely seen, and is most often associated with sandy habitats.
+There are three recognized subspecies.

 Description

-The Florida crowned snake is a small, 7–9 inch (17–22 cm), slender snake that is tan, light brown or reddish brown in color.
+The Florida crowned snake is a small, slender snake.
+Adults are usually 7–9 inches (17–22 cm) in total length (tail included).
+Dorsally, the snake is tan, light brown or reddish brown in color.
 It has a brown-black head, chin, and parts of the neck.
 Some individuals have a pattern on the head of a pale band.
 The band marking may be absent in individuals from north-central Florida.
 It can also have a dark neck band.
 The underside can be white, pink or whitish-yellow.
 The maximum recorded total length (tail included) of the species is 24 cm (9.5 in).
 The nose may be cream-tan in color in populations found along the Atlantic Coast.